kotmatross28729/OfflineAuth/README.md

 ### Coming Features
 * Commands to change certain config options
-* Registration using one-time tokens
+* Registration using one-time tokens (halfway done)
 * Uploading and using skins
 * Logging in via key file
 * Raid mitigation